nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

-## Reain a model to recognise doors and windows
+## Train a model to recognise doors and windows

 ## :file_folder: Roboflow data